 Visiting Athens is the perfect excuse to take a trip to Ioannina, the capital of Epirus in Greece.
 Until recently, this destination would never have qualified for a weekend trip, as it took far to long to get there.

-However, thanks to new highways connecting Ioannina to Athens, it’s a three to four hour drive, and is the perfect place for a romantic weekend getaway!
+However, thanks to new highways connecting Ioannina to Athens, it’s about a four hour drive, and is the perfect place for a romantic weekend getaway!

 There are so many magical places to visit in the region surrounding Ioannina, and since it is built on the shores of the stunning Pamvotida Lake, it’s an extremely romantic city.

 Ioannina was ruled for the 34 years before Greece’s independence (1740-1822) by the Ottoman ruler Ali Pasha, and there is a great deal of evidence of his presence throughout the modern-day city.

 The city was also home to a vibrant Romaniote Jewish community, which was nearly destroyed by the Nazis.

 Places to visit in Ioannina